mathspp/mathspp/pages/06.courses/intermediate-python-course/_03/features.md

-## I spent thousands of hours doing research and writing Python in production
+## I spent thousands of hours doing research and writing Python in production to create this 5-week cohort.

-## The most important tools and techniques were boiled down to this 5-week cohort
+## Learn the same tools and techniques professional devs use, faster.